Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 agy run test-security --mode gitignore-test

-Antigravity 2.0's most sophisticated feature is also its most invisible.
-The platform doesn't just run your subagents—it actively decides when to spawn additional subagents, when to parallelize vs. sequence, and how to allocate the finite "context budget" across competing tasks.
+The most sophisticated feature I use is also the most invisible.
+The platform doesn't just run my subagents—it actively decides when to spawn additional ones, when to parallelize vs. sequence, and how to allocate the finite "context budget" across my competing tasks.

-When you submit a task, the Orchestration Layer generates an execution graph.
+When I submit a task, the Orchestration Layer generates an execution graph.
 For the Client Onboarding recipe, the graph looks like this:

 START